 Key financial terms

-Find definitions for financial terms that you may come across when you are dealing with accountants and financial institutions, or while running your business.
+Find financial terms that you may come across when you are dealing with accountants and financial institutions, or while running your business.

-- Accounts payable - a record of all short-term (less than 12 months) invoices, bills and other liabilities yet to be paid.
+- Accounts payable - a record of all unpaid short-term (less than 12 months) invoices, bills and other liabilities.
 Examples of accounts payable include invoices for goods or services, bills for utilities and tax payments due.

-- Accounts receivable - a record of all short-term (less than 12 months) expected payments, from customers that have already received the goods/services but are yet to pay.
-These types of customers are called debtors and are generally invoiced by a business.
+- Accounts receivable - a record of all short-term accounts (less than 12 months) from customers you sell to but are yet to pay.
+These customers are called debtors and are generally invoiced by a business.

 - Accounts receivable finance - see Factoring.

-- Accrual accounting - an accounting system that records transactions at the time they occur, whether the payment is made now or in the future.
+- Accrual accounting - an accounting system that records transactions at the time they occur, whether the payment occurs now or in the future.

-- Amortisation - the process of expensing for intangible assets such as goodwill and intellectual property over a period of time.
+- Amortisation - the process of offsetting assets such as goodwill and intellectual property over a period of time.
 See also Depreciation.

 - Assets - are things you own.
-These can be cash or something that can be converted into cash such as property, vehicles, equipment and inventory.
+These can be cash or something you can convert into cash such as property, vehicles, equipment and inventory.

-- Audit - a physical check performed by an auditor or tax official on a business' financial records to check that everything is accounted for correctly.
+- Audit - a physical check by an auditor or tax official on your financial records to check that you account for everything correctly.

-- Bad debts - money owed to you that is unlikely to be paid to you in the foreseeable future.
+- Bad debts - money that is unlikely to be paid in the near future.

 - Balance sheet - a snapshot of a business as of a particular date.
-It lists all of a business' assets and liabilities and works out the net assets.
+It lists all of your assets and liabilities and works out the net assets.

 - Balloon payment - a final lump sum payment due on a loan agreement.
 Loans with a larger final 'balloon payment' have lower regular repayments over the term of the loan.

-- Bank reconciliation - a cross-check that ensures the amounts recorded in the cashbook match the relevant bank statements.
+- Bank reconciliation - a cross-check that ensures the amounts in your cashbook match the relevant bank statements.

 - Bankrupt - an individual is bankrupt when they cannot pay their debts and aren't able to reach an agreement with their creditors.

-- Bankruptcy - a process where an individual is legally declared bankrupt and their assets and financial affairs are administered by an appointed trustee.
+- Bankruptcy - a process where an individual is legally bankrupt and an appointed trustee manages their assets and financial affairs.

-- Benchmark - a set of conditions against which a product or business is measured.
+- Benchmark - a set of conditions against which you can measure a product or business.

 - Benchmarking - the process of comparing your business to similar businesses in your industry.

-- Bill of sale - a legal document used in the purchase of property or other assets that details what was purchased, where the purchase took place, and for how much.
+- Bill of sale - a legal document for the purchase of property or other assets that details the purchase, where it took place, and for how much.